pycontribs/ruyaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+0.15.87 (2019-01-22):
+  - fix problem with empty lists and the code to reinsert merge keys (reported via email by Zaloo)

 0.15.86 (2019-01-16):
   - reinsert merge key in its old position (reported by grumbler on